AxelGiottonini/assembly_annotation_pipeline/src/assembly/README.md

 # Assembly

+## Genome Assembly
-The assembly pipeline handle three assemblers: `Canu` and `Flye` for the genome assembly using `PacBio` reads and `Trinity` for the transcriptome assembly using `RNASeq` reads.
-Both genome assemblers are run with an estimated genome size of 130MB.
-Genome assemblies are then polished using `Pilon` which requires to align `Illumina` reads to the assembly (`Bowtie` and `samtools`).
+The genome assembly pipeline handle two assemblers, `Canu` and `Flye`, used with the `PacBio` reads.
+Each assembler is run with an estimated genome size of 130MB. `Illumina` reads are then aligned to the produced assembly using `Bowtie` and `samtools` for `.sam` to `.bam` conversion.
+The alignment is then used with `Pilon` to polish the assembly.

+## Transcriptome Assembly
+We use `Trinity` for transcriptome assembly using `RNASeq` reads.